What to do following an accident with a rental car vehicle

 NON COLLISION EVENT

-If you have a question about an accident in a rental car or any questions regarding a personal injury, whether from a car accident or a slip and fall or any combination of injuries, please don’t hesitate to call The Law Offices of Laura Payne Hunt, PC, and Henderson Injury Attorneys for over 13 years.
+If you have a question about an accident in a rental car or any questions regarding a personal injury, whether from a car accident or a slip and fall or any combination of injuries, please don’t hesitate to call John Bales Law Firm or the sister-firm Henderson Injury Attorneys, who’ve been at this for over 13 years.
 Please call our office if you or if a loved one is injured.
 We can make sure that you receive the care you need and deserve and advise on how to preserve evidence.
 If you have been in any type of accident and have questions, please don’t hesitate to contact our Henderson and Las Vegas Accident injury offices today.
 At our office, we are experienced in helping injured victims get the compensation they are entitled to.
 Insurance companies never have the best interest of the injured person at the top of their priorities.
 They want to pay as little on every claim as possible.
-Having worked for an insurance company as an attorney for 9 years before opening my boutique law firm specializing in helping injured people, I reviewed thousands of auto accident claims and policy provisions.
+Having worked for an insurance company as a car accident lawyer for 9 years before opening my boutique law firm specializing in helping injured people, I reviewed thousands of auto accident claims and policy provisions.

 At the Henderson and Las Vegas Accident injury Law Offices of Laura Payne Hunt, PC we are here to help you and your family in the event that accidents and tragedies occur.
 For any of your legal needs, do not hesitate to contact our Henderson and Las Vegas Accident injury Henderson offices.
 The Law Offices of Laura Payne Hunt is a boutique, family owned law firm in Henderson that specializes in helping injured people and the community with legal issues involving auto accidents, wrongful deaths, slip and falls, truck accidents, injuries to children, bicycle accidents, dog bites, and all types of injury claims.
 Please do not hesitate to call us anytime you have a legal question or you or a loved one has sustained an injury at 702-450-(HUNT) 4868 and text 24/7 at 702-600-0032.